-There is much that can be done to increase the housing density in a manner that is largely compatible with improving the liveability of the city.
+There is much that can be done to increase the housing density in a manner that it is current for compatible with improving the liveability of the city.
 But, Olympia, with it's current fee structure, building regs and practices, emphasis on greatly expanding the areas of the city eligible for apartment construction, etc is not placing primary importance in these areas..